Clark International Airport: History

 The United States Cavalry established Fort Stotsenberg in 1902 and later converted a portion of it into an airfield, which was, in turn, renamed Clark Air Field in 1919—in honor of aviator Major Harold Melville Clark.
 Clark Air Field was used as a strategic overseas base by both the United States and Japan during World War II.

 In 1947, the RP-US Military Bases Agreement was signed, integrating Clark Air Field and Fort Stotsenberg into Clark Air Base but, after the eruption of Mount Pinatubo in June 1991 and the non-renewal of the military bases agreement, Clark Air Base was reverted to the Philippine government.

 The Bases Conversion Development Act of 1992 accelerated the conversion of Clark Air Base into a Special Economic Zone, and, in 2007, the Congress of the Philippines enacted Republic Act No. 9400, which renamed the base to Clark Freeport Philippines.
 It is now segregated in two separate entities: Clark Freeport Zone, administered by the Clark Development Corporation, and the Clark Civil Aviation Complex, administered by the Clark International Airport Corporation (CIAC).

 In 1993, the former Clark Air Base was reopened as the Clark Special Economic Zone (CSEZ) after the area was cleared of lahar debris from the Mount Pinatubo eruption and a typhoon that followed.
 On April 28, 1994, an executive order was signed by former President Fidel Ramos that designated Clark as the Clark Special Economic Zone as the future site of a premier international airport, aiming to attract economic and tourism activities to Central Luzon and relieve congestion in Metro Manila.

-In 1997, the development of Clark International Airport (CIA) began in earnest with the signing of a contract involving a developer linked to the proposed new passenger terminal at Ninoy Aquino International Airport (NAIA) in Pasay City.
-This move was part of the Philippine government's broader strategy to enhance the country's airport infrastructure and alleviate congestion at NAIA.
-By collaborating with experienced international airport operators and developers, such as Aeroports de Paris (now Groupe ADP), the BCDA aimed to turn Clark into a major international gateway.
-This development was intended to support regional economic growth and provide a viable alternative to NAIA for international and domestic flights.
-In that same year, the master plan was drafted.
+In June, the Bases Conversion and Development Authority (BCDA) signed a memorandum of agreement with the Mitsui of Japan to prepare a master plan for the proposed Clark Field International Airport.
+The $1 million contract, which included a 15% local counterpart fund, encompassed studies for the airport itself, an access road network, and a railway system connecting Manila to Clark.
+Months later, Italian-Thai Development submitted a proposal to develop the airport.

+During the mid-1990s, the redevelopment was further guided by a master plan commissioned by the BCDA and conducted by Aéroports de Paris (ADP), which envisioned a phased expansion to accommodate long-term traffic growth.

+In 1997, the master plan was drafted.
 The plan would set up a state-of-the-art aviation complex with a capacity of 10 million passengers a day, while the proposal was to have equipment installed, but building the passenger terminal and the control tower has not yet been completed.

 The airport opened for commercial operations on June 16, 1996.